se-edu/guides/tutorials/ab3TracingCode.md

 ### 4. EditCommandParser -> EditCommand

 <annotate src="images/tracing/LogicSequenceDiagramImproved.png" width="900" alt="Tracing edit command">
 <a-point x="81%" y="51%" content="`EditCommandParser` parses the user command input and retrieves the relevant fields such as index and changed fields.
-This will be used to create the `EditCommand` for future execution."  label="<b>T5</b>"/>
+These are used to create the `EditCommand` for future execution."  label="<b>T5</b>"/>
 <a-point x="48%" y="64%" content="The created `EditCommand` is then returned to `AddressBookParser`." color="RED" label="<b>T6</b>"/>
 <a-point x="22%" y="71%" content="Which is then returned to `LogicManager`." color = "RED" label="<b>T7</b>"/>
 </annotate>